king-jordan/csa-project-sample-glitch/README.md

 ## What's in this project?

-← `README.md`: That's this file, where you can tell people what your cool website does and how you built it.
+← `README.md`: This file, where you can tell people what your cool website does and how you built it.

 ← `index.html`: This is the main web page for your site.
 The HTML defines the structure and content of the page using _elements_.
 You'll see references in the HTML to the JS and CSS files.
 Try clicking the image in the center of the page!